All Episodes

 I think actually Victor Hugo had a writing office where people were producing fiction for him, if I remember correctly.

-There's the back office with Gen Z people.
+There's the back office with Gen Z people, and everything fits perfectly together.

-So in summary, I think you're dealing with the FBI and GCHQ cooperating to take you the F down.
+So, in summary, I think you're dealing with the FBI and GCHQ cooperating to take you the F down.

 Why?

-So that's my quick off the bat analysis.
+So, that's my quick off-the-bat analysis.

-I love it, Catherine, absolutely fabulous, fabulous, fabulous.
+I love it, Catherine.

 And I'm going to be doing the fifth right in December.

-Because he said you had been on a panel with him and he was denying it.
+And I think that's where, because he said you had been on a panel with him and he was denying it, but I'm sure that was the occasion.

 I think that's when I first met him.